0xferit/Tetris/README.md

 # Quadrop
-A simple Quadrop(Tetris) game implemented with Observer Pattern and MVC in Java
+A simple Tetris game implemented with Observer Pattern and MVC in Java